mfernest/SEBC/installation/install.md

 Parcels are [CM-specific packages](https://github.com/cloudera/cm_ext/wiki/Parcels:-What-and-Why%3F) used to:

-* Bundle services of one CDH release
+* Bundle all Cloudera-supported Hadoop components into one distribution
-* Work around Linux packaging requirements
+* Simpler than Linux packaging
-    * Non-privileged location: <code>/opt/cloudera/parcels</code>
+    * Written to non-privileged location: <code>/opt/cloudera/parcels</code>
-    * Multiple parcel versions can coexist
+    * No dependency or other package-conflict issues
-    * Making a local parcels repo is straightforward
+    * Easy to create/maintain a local parcels repo
-* Encapsulate CM integration hooks (Custom Service Descriptors)
+* Integrates services with CM via Custom Service Descriptors (CSDs)
-* Minimizes upgrade and downgrade windows
+* Mitigates upgrade downtime

 ---
 <div style="page-break-after: always;"></div>